maartenst/toddmotto.github.io/_posts/2016-02-08-stateless-angular-components.md

 With the official 1.5 release, we can create stateless functions very similar to React's implementation, and I love this.

-Let's assume we have a list of people, and we want to render their name and age using some sort of template to iteration over the collection.
+Let's assume we have a list of people, and we want to render their name and age using some sort of template to iterate over the collection.

 When using the `.component()` method, we might create something like this: